 CBA’s Report:

-We hired goats to clear the vegetation in the retention pond.
+We hired goats for $350 to clear the vegetation in the detention pond.
 We have someone staying in a trailer keeping an eye on them and assisting with odd jobs.
 The health department did an inspection, but it resolved OK.

-The fire sprinkler has to be tested and maintained every 5 years, which costs around $1,000.
-A new phone line had to be put in just for the sprinkler for reliability reasons.
+The fire sprinkler system on the lower level has to be tested every 5 years, which costs just under $1,500.
+It is also drained, cleaned, and repressurized.
+A new phone line had to be installed for the fire alarm system for reliability reasons.

 There is a sprinkler system on the east side of the church that could be tapped into for the garden, possibly for less money.